BettercareHealth/bettercare/birth-defects/0-2-copyright.md

 > We have taken every care to ensure that drug dosages and related medical advice in this book are accurate.
 However, drug dosages can change and are updated often, so always double-check dosages and procedures against a reliable, up-to-date formulary and the given drug‘s documentation before administering it.

-**Birth Defects: Counselling and caring for children with birth defects**
+*Birth Defects: Counselling and caring for children with birth defects*

-First published in 2009 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works (Pty) Ltd](http://www.electricbookworks.com).
+First published in 2009 by [Bettercare](http://bettercare.co.za), a division of [Electric Book Works](http://www.electricbookworks.com).
 Updated: 27 May 2010, 20 May 2011 (layout), 19 Jan 2015 (layout)

 Text © Perinatal Education Programme 2009
-Getup © Electric Book Works
 Illustrations by Anne Westoby
 Cover photograph by Damien Schumann